 Imagine yourself in a survival scenario, where knowing how to trap a bird could mean the difference between sustenance and hardship.
-Or perhaps you're simply curious about the traditional methods used by ornithologists and conservationists to study and protect bird populations.
+Which means or perhaps you're simply curious about the traditional methods used by ornithologists and conservationists to study and protect bird populations.
 Whatever your motivation, learning how to construct a bird trap is an exercise in patience, observation, and a deep respect for the delicate balance of our ecosystem.

 Comprehensive Overview